retiredreplicant/milkvr-mvrl-maker/README.md

 NOTE: This solution was inspired by, and copies heavily from, a previous solution located at  https://github.com/abnormalend/milkvr-url-maker

 ##The Basics
-If you already have a web server running and configured, just put the mvrl_maker tool in the folder with your VR video files and run it.
+If you already have a web server running and configured, just put the mvrl-maker tool in the folder with your VR video files and run it.
 The tool will create a folder named "mvrl" with a mvrl file for each video file found.
 Copy the generated mvrl files to the MilkVR folder in the root directory of your mobile device, The videos will then be accessible in the "Sideloaded" category from within MilkVR.
 See https://milkvr.com/#/content/faq for directions on how to create a MilkVR folder on your device.

 ###Don't already have a webserver?  (assumes you're on windows)
  - Download nginx. (http://nginx.org/en/download.html)